khaleahcia/codecademy/README.md

 2. New York Restaurants
 We have put together a table of restaurants called nomnom and we need your help to answer some questions.
 Use the SQL commands you just learned and find the best dinner spots in the city.

+**Aggregate Functions**
+Learn powerful functions for performing complex database operations with ease.

+3. Trends in Startups
+Howdy!
+It’s your first day as a TechCrunch reporter.
+Your first task is to write an article on the rising trends in the startup world.
+To get you started with your research, your boss emailed you a project.sqlite file that contains a table called startups.
+It is a portfolio of some of the biggest names in the industry.
+Write queries with aggregate functions to retrieve some interesting insights about these companies.
+What are you waiting for?
+Let’s get started!

+4. Analyze Hacker News Trends

+**Multiple Tables
+Expand your SQL skills by creating and manipulating databases with multiple related tables.

+5. Lyft Trip Data